Skip to main content

 • “I wish there was an option to use the original graphics but the remake does pretty well recreating all the characters and scenes.”

 The emotional aspect of the game is highlighted by the collaboration between composer Ryu Umemoto and designer Hiroyuki Kanno, whose music enhances key character moments and emotional tension throughout the narrative.
-While the main character, Takuya, is portrayed with a relatable humanity, the game's ending is noted for its unique resolution of plot threads that leaves emotional arcs unresolved, creating a complex emotional experience.
-Overall, the game's ability to evoke feelings through music and character depth stands out, despite some criticisms of the story's latter parts.
+While the protagonist Takuya is portrayed as deeply flawed yet relatable, the game's ending leaves many plot threads unresolved emotionally, creating a unique but polarizing experience.
+Overall, the emotional depth is complemented by a dynamic soundtrack that aligns with the game's varying tones, though some players found the true ending to be overly drawn out.

-• “Takuya was still one of the most fascinating characters I’ve ever seen.
-I like how 'humane' he was; the writer never tried to make a hero of him.
-He was pathetic, stubborn, and too emotional, yet he tried his best and risked everything for his loved one, knowing his limitations and when he needed to depend on others.”
+• “Takuya was still one of the most fascinating characters I’ve ever seen; I like how 'humane' he was.
+The writer never tried to make a hero of him; he was pathetic, stubborn, too emotional, yet he tried his best and risked everything for his loved one, knew his limitations, and when he needed to depend on others.”

 • “When it was tense, the music was tense, and when it was heartwarming, so was the music.”